yoshiontheloose/learning-notes/301/reading02.md

 > ### State vs Props

+- Props passes data froom parent to child.
+  - Child CANNOT change props
-- Props is passed into a component.
-Handled/updated _outside_ the component.
+  - Handled/updated _outside_ the component.
   - Useful for displaying information in a component without hard coding

+- State is data that belongs to the component, it CAN change.
-- State is handled/updated _inside_ the component.
+  - handled/updated _inside_ the component.
   - Changes are stored in state so they render properly.

 <br>